Parallel Gateway Split Node

 Let's set up a workflow that includes a Parallel Gateway Split node and an accompanying Parallel Gateway Join node.
 The scenario for this workflow is as follows:

-The end-users are all involved in helping review and approve changes to a life insurance policy application.
-The workflow has 3 different swimlanes with 3 different roles:
+• End-users are all involved in helping review and approve changes to a life insurance policy application.
+The workflow has three different swimlanes with three different roles:

 • Underwriter